martinkarlik/mindchess-website/README.md

   ```bash
   npm start
   ```
   5. The server should be running on the port 3000 in your local host.
-To open, go to http://localhost:3000/
+To open it, go to http://localhost:3000/